mdiepart/ptscd/doc/main.md

 32 MB

-What needs to be done?
+## What needs to be done?

-Understand how DMR codeplugs work?
+* Understand how DMR codeplugs work?
 Have an idea of what is stored in a typical DMR contact
+* Define the values to use for Squelch, power, ...
+* Does BCFM need to be split in EU/US BCFM?
+* Another way to handle modes would be to have a mode and submode field so that FM bandwidth / modulation factors can be classified as submodes of FM, it also make it easier to add subtly different modes like Reverse RTTY, reverse CW, or (let's be crazy) Codec2 Over DStar.
+The common denominator for mode would be that they use the same QA params and blob content.
+Otherwise it is another mode.
+* Define content of contact entry